 Urgent Care

-Pet Urgent Care and Emergency Care in Keller, TX
+Pet Urgent Care and Emergency Care

 It’s not always easy to tell when a pet is sick, injured, or just not feeling like themselves.
 If you’re unsure about the seriousness of your pet’s condition but think they should see a veterinarian sooner than later, VO Vets is available during regular business hours for walk-in pet urgent care appointments.
 We can also provide emergency care if needed or recommend your pet to a local ER for overnight treatment and monitoring.